|

 SIGIR Student Travel Grant

-[paper / slides / dataset / bib]
+[paper / slides / codes / dataset / bib]

 How can we accurately recommend actions for users to control their devices at home?
 We propose SmartSense which recommends device controls to users, accurately.